Jonas-Hack/Granular-Synthesis-for-Engine-Audio/README.md

-This is a small script, which uses granular sythesis to dynimically alter engine sounds in Unity.
+This is a small script, which uses granular synthesis to dynimically alter engine sounds in Unity.

 Inspired by <a href="https://youtu.be/pvrrCNxrMvg">this video</a> by Francesco Cucchiara.